 Navkiran Kaur Khalra, daughter of Shaheed Jaswant Singh Khalra is an Electrical Engineer by profession.
-She along with her family have been Human Rights advocates and highlighted the massacre of Sikhs in Punjab during and post-1984.
+She along with her family have been Human Rights advocates and highlighted the massacre of Sikhs in Panjab during and post 1984.

-Navkiran’s father – Jaswant Singh Khalra was a Human Rights Activists who investigated and highlighted the 25,000 unclaimed (Sikh) dead bodies cremated by the security forces of Punjab-India during 1980s and 90s.
-Jaswant Singh Khalra was later abducted and murdered by the Panjab Police led by KPS Gill in 1995 for disclosing the evidence against Punjab police in International forums.
+Navkiran’s father – Jaswant Singh Khalra was a Human Rights Activists who investigated and highlighted the 25,000 unclaimed (Sikh) dead bodies cremated by the security forces of Panjab-India during 1980s and 90s.
+Jaswant Singh Khalra was later abducted and murdered by the Panjab Police led by KPS Gill in 1995 for disclosing the evidences against Panjab police in International forums.

-Navkiran migrated to the US about 13 years ago for graduate school.
-She has collaborated with various human rights organizations interested to research and document the human rights abuses in Punjab and has kept the legacy of her father alive by representing the Sikh cause to the Sikh Diaspora and other communities and human rights defenders.
+Navkiran migrated to US about 13 years ago for her graduate school.
+She has been involved to collaborate various Human Rights organizations interested to research and document the human rights abuses in Panjab and has kept the legacy of her father alive by representing the Sikh cause to the Sikh Diaspora and other communities and human rights defenders.

 © Parliament of the World’s Religions

 ® Parliament of the World's Religions name and logo are trademarks of the Parliament of the World's Religions.